realnews-gateway/emergency-publishing-system/network-access-layer/security/dpi-evasion.md

 # DPI Evasion

 This document describes the techniques used to evade Deep Packet Inspection (DPI) systems deployed by state-level censorship infrastructures.
-DPI systems analyze packet contents, metadata, timing, and protocol behavior to identify and block VPN traffic.
+DPI systems analyze packet contents, metadata, timing, and protocol behavior to identify and block covert traffic.
-The VPN access layer is designed to remain indistinguishable from legitimate TLS, QUIC, HTTP/2, and CDN traffic under both passive and active inspection.
+The **network-access-layer** is designed to remain indistinguishable from legitimate TLS, QUIC, HTTP/2, and CDN traffic under both passive and active inspection.

 DPI evasion is achieved through camouflage, handshake obfuscation, error normalization, and transport-level mimicry.